Interesting Alaska Facts –

 With FCL you’ll have exclusive use of the container even if there’s space left over.

-This is usually the way moves are handled, but in some instances, your company may offer you the option of LCL, which means they’ll fill the unused portion with another shipment.
+This is typically how moves are handled, but your international moving company may offer you the option of LCL, which means they’ll fill the unused space with another shipment.

-This can save you money, but it’s generally only done by companies that handle lots of moves to Alaska, like some of the big van line agents in West Coast cities like Portland and Seattle.
+This can reduce cost, but it’s generally only done by companies that handle lots of moves to Alaska from West Coast cities like Portland and Seattle.

-It’s also worth mentioning that if you’re moving less than 1,000 pounds of household goods, your mover may pack your belongings into a small wooden shipping vault and then load it into a larger container.
+In addition, if you’re moving less than 1,000 pounds of household goods, your mover may pack your belongings into a small wooden shipping vault and load it inside a 20 or 40-foot shipping container.

 Did You Know?